 The human nervous system is a complicated and delicate system of communication, with the brain at the helm of control.
 The brain itself depends on chemicals known as neurotransmitters to function properly.
-When there is too much or too little of one or more chemicals on a prolonged basis, this can affect a person’s mental health.
+In brain chemistry, when there is too much or too little of one or more chemicals on a prolonged basis, this can affect a person’s mental health.

 Happiness, sadness, excitement, euphoria, and even fear are emotions that are triggered and maintained by chemicals in the brain known as neurotransmitters.
 Neurotransmitters are the brain’s way of communicating with the body’s nerve cells.
 When there isn’t enough or there is too much of one kind of neurotransmitter present, it can lead to what are called ‘bad nerves’.

 The chief neurotransmitters produced by the brain are: